dcavar/nlp-lab.github.io/quantumnlp/README.md

 Last change: [Damir Cavar], 2023-06-12

+**The Quantum NLP Reading Group starts from February 9th 2024.
+The location will be announced ASAP.**

 The Quantum NLP project in the NLP Lab is currently a reading group focusing on the most recent papers in Quantum NLP.
 Our goal is to familiarize everybody with the different tools and environments for QNLP.